tanrax/bash-folders/README.md

 ## Battery hook

-Folder with scripts to be launched in different battery states.
+Folder with custom scripts to be launched in different battery states.

-The filename of the scripts must be:
+The filename of the scripts, or your custom scripts,  must be:

 - `discharging`: When the battery is in use.
 - `charging`: When the battery is charging.